oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 * `-H:ResourceConfigurationResources`
 * `-H:SerializationConfigurationResources`

-By having such a composable _native-image.properties_ file, building a native executable does not require any additional arguments on the command line.
+By having such a composable _native-image.properties_ file, building a native executable does not require any additional option on the command line.
 It is sufficient to run the following command:
 ```shell
 $JAVA_HOME/bin/native-image -jar target/<name>.jar
 ```

 To identify which configuration is applied when building a native executable, use `native-image --verbose`.
-This shows from where `native-image` picks up the configurations to construct the final composite configuration command line options for the native image builder.
+This shows from where `native-image` picks up the configurations to construct the final composite configuration command-line options for the native image builder.
 ```shell
 native-image --verbose -jar build/basic-app-0.1-all.jar
 Apply jar:file://~/build/basic-app-0.1-all.jar!/META-INF/native-image/io.netty/common/native-image.properties